wp-plugins/content-slideshow/readme.txt

 1. Take the easy route and install through the WordPress plugin adder OR
 1. Download the .zip file and upload the unzipped folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to `http://yourdomain.com/slideshow` to see the slideshow in action.
-Add a widget version from Appearance->Widgets or add the [content_slideshow] shortcode to a post or page.
+Add a widget version from the Widgets section in the Customizer or add the [content_slideshow] shortcode to a post or page.

 == Frequently Asked Questions ==
 = Where's the settings page? =